The Swedish labour market model and collective agreements

 Collective agreements and contact information

-If you have questions about what wages or holiday applies for posted workers or the content of the collective agreement, please contact the respective organisation below.
+If you have questions about what wages or holiday applies for posted workers or the content of a specific collective agreement, please contact the respective organisation below.

 Telephone: +46 8-617 44 00